Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 ## ARpoise app
 The ARpoise app is a geolocative AR only app that is part of the **ARpoise** open-source Augmented Reality platform.
 It runs on pretty much all iOS and Android smartphones and tablets.
 It will be merged with its newer sister app **AR-vos** at some point in the near future.

-Download the ARpoise app from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise&hl=en) Store and the Apple [App Store](https://apps.apple.com/de/app/arpoise/id1451460843).
+Download the ARpoise app from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise&hl=en) Store or the Apple [App Store](https://apps.apple.com/de/app/arpoise/id1451460843).

 .